jckarter/clay/doc/language-reference.md

         $NORMAL_RETURN
     }

-If an inline LLVM block references intrinsics or other global symbols, those symbols must be declared in a [top-level LLVM] block.
+If an inline LLVM block references intrinsics, metadata nodes, or other global LLVM symbols, those symbols must be declared in a [top-level LLVM] block.

-Inline LLVM functions currently cannot be evaluated at compile time.
+Inline LLVM function bodies currently cannot be evaluated at compile time.

 ### Inline and alias qualifiers